We do not request reimbursement of costs

 • Apply: Submit your completed application and supporting documents to the SSA.
 You can apply online, by phone, or in person at your local Social Security office.

-How much is the disability check for ADHD?
+How is the disability check amount for ADHD determined?

 Was the disability claim rejected?
 Contact Chermol & Fishman, LLC.